AWS Lambda vs Azure Functions: Serverless Computing

 Azure Functions also help in building a stable data-driven application that will allow the user to keep track of every event through a unified platform.
 It offers a lucid app development facility where you can integrate multiple Microsoft services like Azure Event Grid and Azure Cosmos DB etc.

 This doesn’t just save time but improves efficiency too.
-You can simply set up the code and the deployment process using Azure functions that provide continuous support for any code-related services such as GitHub, Bitbucket, and VS Team Services.
+We can simply set up the code and the deployment process using Azure functions that provide continuous support for any code-related services such as GitHub, Bitbucket, and VS Team Services.
 Some Logic Apps are also offered by the Azure Functions which helps in the integration without writing code.

 2. Language